we-are-number-1/yumble/CONTRIBUTING.md

 Deployment of the frontend and backend

 ### Architecture
 A description of the [architecture](https://github.com/we-are-number-1/yumble/wiki/Yumble-Architecture-&-Design) can be found within the wiki.
-Backlog of aritecture can be found on the groups google-drive.git and must be requested from se701group1@gmail.com
+Backlog of architecture avaliable at request.

 ## Outside Contributors